The hike to Mount Storm King is a short but grueling hike in Olympic National Park. From the peak, you get a spectacular view of Lake Crescent.

 Total Elevation Gain: 2,330 feet

-Once you pass the trail to Mt.
-Storm King, continue down the wide trail until you reach a fork in the trail.
+Once you pass the trail to Mount Storm King, continue down the wide trail until you reach a fork in the trail.
 Stay right to continue to Marymere Falls.

 You will cross two bridges, a metal bridge followed by a single log bridge with railings.
 Then, you reach the loop trail which you can take in either direction.
 A series of staircases takes you up to the viewpoint for Marymere Falls.